Heather Christian: Theater

 In spring 2022, the Ars Nova theater presented Christian's choral work Oratorio for Living Things as an Off-Broadway production directed by Lee Sunday Evans.

+In 2024, "Terce: A Practical Breviary" (the second of eight planned works in her Breviary Cycle) premiered as part of the Prototype Festival.
+Co-Produced by HERE Arts Center and The Space at Irondale, the show ran from January 10th through February 2nd and received critical acclaim, including a New York Times Critic's Pick.
+Christian received a special citation for Terce's composition from the New York Drama Critics' Circle.

 Soundtracks

 Christian is a frequent collaborator of director Janicza Bravo, scoring her 2017 feature Lemon as well as many short films.
 In 2020, she provided music for The Craft: Legacy, directed by Zoe Lister-Jones.
 She also scored two Adult Swim television programs: The Shivering Truth and Teenage Euthanasia.

 Other work

 In 2020, Christian contributed the episode "Prime: A Practical Breviary" to Soundstage, a podcast produced by theatrical group Playwrights Horizons.

 Christian fronts a band called Heather Christian and the Arbornauts.

 Personal life

 Christian is based in New York City.
 She was raised Catholic and served as a musician for the Catholic Church until the age of 26.
 Although she no longer considers herself a member of the Church, she describes herself as spiritual.